Ontario Careless Driving Defence

 What is careless driving causing bodily harm or death?

-This is a more serious careless driving stream where the allegation is that careless driving caused bodily harm or death.
-The fine range, jail exposure, licence suspension exposure, evidence issues, and court seriousness are much higher.
+This is the more serious careless driving stream, where the allegation is that careless driving caused bodily harm or death.
+The fine range, jail possibility, licence suspension range, evidence issues, and court seriousness are all much higher.

 Can a careless driving ticket be reduced?